worthmine/usw/README.md

 usw is a shortcut pragma mostly for one-liners.

-May be useful for those who write the above code every single time
+May be useful for those who write the above code every single time.

 ## HOW TO USE